energy & water

 Rosalie is Co-founder of sustain:able and believes it’s critical to understand the complex role energy plays in our society and strives to balance energy security, equality and sustainability.

 Rosalie has a PhD in Earth Science from the University of Adelaide and over 20 years’ working in various technical, asset management and team leader roles in the oil and gas industry.
 In 2021, Rosalie completed the University of Canterbury Energy InTIME© course in Transition Engineering - a practical, interdisciplinary approach to finding innovative solutions for a more resilient and sustainable future.
-And in 2022 she completed ISO 14064-1 certification for Greenhouse Gas Emissions Accounting.
+She has also completed ISO 14064-1 and 14064-2 certifications for GHG Emissions Accounting and GHG Projects for Reducing Environmental Impact.

 Rosalie's global project experience highlighted to her the incredible importance and responsibility of providing clean, reliable and affordable energy and water to all - the drivers for her work at sustain:able.